sumedham-zz/ProTyper/Readme.txt

 oAbility to cater to different users using a login

-oAbility to learn from users performance to give each user a unique experience that helps the users work on their week spots and track their progress
+oAbility to learn from users performance to give each user a unique experience that helps the users work on their weak spots and track their progress

 oAbility to cater to Visually Impaired students by adding a sound feature.